daac-tools/vibrato/README.md

 When training is complete, the model is output to `./modeldata.zst`.

-Next, run the following command to generate a set of dictionary files from the model:
+Next, run the following commands to generate a set of dictionary files from the model:

 ```
+$ mkdir mydict # Prepare the output directly
 $ cargo run --release -p dictgen -- \
     -i ./modeldata.zst \
     -l ./mydict/lex.csv \